enferex/homingcanary/README.md

 * In another terminal, as root, run ```homingcanary -p <pid>``` where `<pid>` is the PID output from the test program.
-* The test program should crash if it has been compromised, running `test` via a debugger should show that it's return address was corrupted to be 0xdeadbeef.
+* The test program should crash if it has been compromised, running `test` via a debugger should show that its return address was corrupted to be 0xdeadbeef.

 Caveat
 ------